jmettraux/rufus-scheduler/README.md

     end

   job =
-    scheduler.in '1w', :job => true do
+    scheduler.in '1w', job: true do
       # ...
     end
 ```